Zeeroh0/pwa-test/README.md

 ## PWA test app

-This is Tyler's attempt to deploy a simple CRA created webapp that will function as a PWA.
+Test env to deploy a simple CRA created webapp that will function as a PWA.

-This environment using CRA's manifest and service worker will be the ground zero for figuring this out.
+Using CRA's manaifest and service worker files

-Using Netlify will enable a very fast deployment and hosting process to test for the app's usability on mobile and desktop and allow for quick iterations in development.
+Deploying on [Netlify](https://www.netlify.com/) for quick, iterative testing and deployment